ducky4life/web-autocorrector/README.md

 `curl -d 'query=wwo htis alogirthm so coolo' -d 'number=3' -d 'dictionary=https://raw.githubusercontent.com/shun4midx/FQ-HyperLogLog-Autocorrect/refs/heads/main/fq_hll_py/src/fq_hll/test_files/20k_shun4midx.txt' -d 'separator= ' https://web-autocorrector.vercel.app/api`

-(only query is a required argument. the rest is optional and can be excluded.)
+(only query is a required argument. the rest is optional and can be excluded. `query` also supports text file links like with the dictionary in the example)

 returns: